If you’ve wondered, “Can cats eat aloe plants?” stick around!

 Cayenne pepper and vinegar can be used to a similar effect.

-Continuing with smells, some plants also produce odors that cats don’t like.
+Continuing with smells, some plants also produce smells that cats don’t like.

 Rosemary is one such example that comes with the added benefit that you will have homegrown herbs you can use in your cooking!